--The description of the contents and of their physical and chemical forms and radionuclides should be sufficiently precise to allow the demonstration of compliance with the requirements for containment of the radioactive contents, control of the external dose rate and protection of damage caused by heat.
+The description of the contents and of their physical and chemical forms and radionuclides should be sufficiently precise to allow demonstration of compliance with the requirements for containment of the radioactive contents, control of the external dose rate and protection of damage caused by heat.

-The description should include all dimensions (drawings), material characteristics and mechanical properties which are used in demonstrating demonstrate the required safety performancesperformance.
+The description should include all dimensions (drawings), material characteristics and mechanical properties used to demonstrate the required safety performance.

 The properties of materials should be given for temperatures ranging from -40° C (or another temperature for Type B(M) packages in accordance with para.
-667667 of the Transport Regulations) to the maximum temperature in normal conditions of transport.
-The properties of materials of components that are expected to maintain their safety function under the thermal test5 should be given for a range of temperaturetemperatures reachable during such a test.
+667 of the Transport Regulations) to the maximum temperature in normal conditions of transport.
+The properties of materials of components expected to maintain their safety function under the thermal test should be given for a range of temperatures reachable during such a test.